teebes/tango-core/README.rst

 ---------------------

 * is a mobile web framework built on Python
-* is a site-builder: follow a few simple conventions in your project and Tango builds a mobile-optimized web app for you
+* is a site-builder: follow a few simple conventions in a project and Tango builds a mobile-optimized web app
 * provides device detection and capabilities, chooses template based on the user's device & browser
 * includes automated testing for unit and functional tests